yracine/device-type.myneurio/README.md

 https://community.smartthings.com/t/faq-how-to-find-out-what-shard-cloud-slice-ide-url-your-account-location-is-on/53923

-If you are on the different shard, the redirect url in Neurio needs to be changed.
+<b>If you are on the different shard, the redirect url in Neurio needs to be changed.</b>

 To do so, go to